Data protection and disclaimer

 We ensure the security and protection of your data.

-We guarantee careful handling of your data, as well as its security and protection.
+We guarantee the careful management of your data as well as its security and protection.
 We ensure the necessary organizational and technical precautions for this.

-You will find detailed information below on how we handle your data.
+You will find detailed information below on how we manage your data.

 4.2.
 What does joint responsibility in the public transport sector mean?